iampiotr/meet-mute/README.md

 - Enable 'Developer mode' using the toggle at the top right

-- Click 'Load Unpacked' and point at the directory where you expanded the zip
+- Click 'Load Unpacked' and select 'ext' subfolder in the directory where you expanded the zip

 - The extension is now loaded, click the icon in the address bar to mute / unmute